Anne-Marie Helder

+History

 Creamy Jobe

 From 1999 to 2002, Helder was a member of the band Creamy Jobe, based in South Wales, in which she was one of three lead vocalists.
 Helder also played the keyboard and flute.
 Writing their own music, the band also included Guy Wendon, Chris Woodman, Mathew Dermody and Steve Lott.

 Creamy Jobe were selected to play for the BBC Music Live Week in 2000, which saw them tour music venues around the Swansea area and culminated in a performance on the BBC stage in Singleton Park, Swansea on 20 May 2000.
 This coincided with their only album release – Creamy Jobe Greatest Hits II – Voices on Vinyl.

 Helder appeared with Creamy Jobe on 23 August 2014 in a reunion to celebrate 15 years since the original formation of the band.

 Karnataka

 From 2001 to 2004, Helder was a member of the Welsh band Karnataka, along with Jonathan Edwards and two other members of Panic Room (Paul Davies and Gavin John Griffiths).
 When the band split in 2004, these four continued to work together, which is where the ideas and music for Panic Room were born.
 Karnataka bassist Ian Jones later reformed the band without any of the other former members.